kragorg/dng/2025-03-30 — Dungeons and Gardens.md

 Halite’s and Scarlet’s efforts pay off as their nets bring up a writhing mass of fish, including an iridescent marlin, tuna, and musk flounder, making quite an impression with the crew.

-With the day’s catch secured, the adventurers gathered in the ship’s warm galley.
-Chef Ingrid, eyes bright with pride, welcomed them with a smile.
+With the day’s catch secured, the adventurers gather in the ship’s warm galley.
+Chef Ingrid, eyes bright with pride, welcomes them with a smile.

 “Gather ’round, friends!
-The sea has blessed us, and I invite you to craft a feast worthy of our journey,” she announced, gesturing to the array of fresh fish.
+The sea has blessed us, and I invite you to craft a feast worthy of our journey,” she announces, gesturing to the array of fresh fish.
 “I’ll share the secrets of a meal so fine, even the gods would envy us.”

-The galley buzzed as the adventurers gathered around Ingrid, each busy with chopping and seasoning under her watchful eye.
-Three particularly adept students caught her attention: Kragor, Halite, and Doctor Pepe.
+The galley buzzes as the adventurers gather around Ingrid, each busy with chopping and seasoning under her watchful eye.
+Three particularly adept students catch her attention: Kragor, Halite, and Doctor Pepe.

-Kragor, with surprising delicacy, carefully filleted a fish.
+Kragor, with surprising delicacy, carefully fillets a fish.
 “Didn’t know I’d be good at anything more than swinging a war hammer,” he mused.

-Ingrid nodded, adjusting his grip.
+Ingrid nods, adjusting his grip.
 “Precision is key, Kragor, whether in the kitchen or on the battlefield.”

-Halite, assessing spices for his rub, observed, “It’s like a strategic battle plan.
+Halite, assessing spices for his rub, observes, “It’s like a strategic battle plan.
 Each seasoning has its purpose.”

-“Well said, Halite,” Ingrid replied, admiring his work.
+“Well said, Halite,” Ingrid replies, admiring his work.
 “Strategy is both simple and bold, in combat and flavor.”

-Nearby, Doctor Pepe peeled vegetables with the finesse of a master thief.
-“Cooking is like planning a perfect heist,” he joked.
+Nearby, Doctor Pepe peels vegetables with the finesse of a master thief.
+“Cooking is like planning a perfect heist,” he jokes.
 “But the treasure’s tastier.”

-Ingrid chuckled.
+Ingrid chuckles.
 "You’ve certainly stolen the show, Doctor Pepe."

-As the meal’s aroma filled the galley, Ingrid gathered them around the table.
-“Feast your eyes and senses,” she declared.
+As the meal’s aroma fills the galley, Ingrid gathers them around the table.
+“Feast your eyes and senses,” she declars.
 “This is more than food— it’s the fruit of your labor.”

-Each adventurer beams with satisfaction, knowing they have not only fed their bellies but enriched their skills and camaraderie.
+Each adventurer basks in a warm glow of satisfaction.
+Their hearts are as full as their bellies; the bonds between them strengthen with shared laughter and the subtle symphony of clinking plates.
+Chef Ingrid, her eyes twinkling with a mixture of pride and mischief, approaches Kragor, Halite, and Doctor Pepe.
+With a flourish as grand as any mage’s spell, she unfurls a satchel of gleaming cooking utensils before them.

+“Behold,” she declares, her voice a melodic lilt that dances on the evening breeze, “for you have not merely consumed a feast of meals, but of knowledge.
+You have stirred the cauldron of curiosity, seasoned your souls, and now, you too are alchemists of flavor.
+May these tools guide your hands as you concoct dishes that rival the nectar of the gods themselves.”

 As he admires their handiwork and their instructor, Kragor’s curiosity is piqued by the amulet dangling from Chef Ingrid’s neck.
 It is a grand silver talisman of a crescent moon alongside an array of arcane runes.
 His deep voice gruff yet oddly gentle, he asks “Chef Ingrid, what is that shiny thing around your neck?
 Looks... important.”